 What will happen to the wildlife at the MSV site when The Trails open?

 The trails will open up woods and wetlands areas to pedestrians, but several areas will remain relatively untouched, providing cover and protection for the wildlife at the MSV.
 Over time, MSV staff will work to eliminate invasive plantings and replace them with native trees, shrubs and perennials that will provide food and shelter for animals.

 Will there be additional parking for The Trails at the MSV?

 The project includes several parking expansions.
-First, the primary parking lots by the Museum building will be expanded creating a parking garden with double the amount of parking spaces that the current lot provides.
-Second, there will be parking spaces along the traffic circle at the new entrance.
+First, the primary parking lots by the Museum building were expanded in 2019, creating a parking garden with double the amount of parking spaces that the previous lot provided.
+Second, there are now parking spaces along the traffic circle at the new entrance.
 Third, a small parking pad for several cars will be available off Jefferson Street for the connecting trails.

 Will the Trails impact any possible archeological sites on the MSV property?